telerik/kendo-themes/packages/default/docs/customization.md

 #### Parameters
-- name : `String` - Name of exported module
+- name : `String` - The name of the exported module.

 ## Suggested Links